Listing sponsored by

 Phone: (216) 721-5722 - Tty: -

-The Western Reserve Historical Society operates seven historical properties in northeast Ohio.
+The Western Reserve Historical Society operates five historical properties in northeast Ohio .
 The Society's University Circle complex houses a Library and two Museums.
 The History Museum features tours of a mansion built in 1911.
 You'll discover the lifestyles of the rich and famous, and of the servants whose lives differed dramatically from the mainhouse glamour.
 The Chisholm Halle Costume Wing is one of the top-ranked costume collections in the nation, showcasing garments from the late 1700s to the present.

-The Crawford Auto-Aviation Museum showcases nearly 200 antique, vintage, and classic automobiles and aircraft ranging from model T's to modern-day Jaguars.
-In both Museums, interactive rotating special exhibitions focus on many of the different chapters of life in the Western Reserve.
+The Crawford Auto Aviation Museum showcases antique, vintage, and classic automobiles and aircraft ranging from model T's to modern-day Jaguars.
+In both Museums, interactive rotating special exhibitions focus on many of the different chapters of life in the Western Reserve .

-The Library is a principal repository for histories, records, and papers relating to the growth and development of Cleveland and the Western Reserve.
-Many patrons visit to learn about their family's history; and important archival collections include urban, African American, ethnic, Jewish, and Labor histories.
+The Library/Archives & Genealogy Center is a principal repository for histories, records, and papers relating to the growth and development of Cleveland and the Western Reserve .
+Many patrons visit to learn about their family's history; and important archival collections include urban, ethnic, African American, Jewish, Irish, Italian, and Labor histories.

-Hale Farm & Village is an outdoor living history museum featuring life and crafts from the 1850s.
+Hale Farm & Village is an outdoor living history museum featuring life and crafts from the 19 th century.
 It includes farm animals, pastures, and historic houses with guides dressed in period costume.

 National Air Races - Aircraft from the Golden Age of Air Racing are one display, as well as several showcases filled with memorabilia.
 Interactive computers let you meet the daring pilots and see period footage for the races and crowds.